 - Select the object with the Selection tool.

-- Click the fx button in the Control panel to open the Transparency and Effects drop-down menu.
+- Click the fx button in the Properties panel to open the Transparency and Effects drop-down menu.
 Choose Drop Shadow to open the Effects dialog box.
-You can also open the Effects panel by choosing Window > Efects.
+You can also open the Effects panel by choosing Window > Effects.